SCHP K-9 Teams | SCDPS Skip to main content

 Training

-Training a dog starts with open-air detection, then moves into vehicle exteriors, vehicle interiors and then the interiors of buildings.
+Training a dog starts with open-air detection, then moves into vehicle exteriors, vehicle interiors, and then the interiors of buildings.
 Because of the weight that a K-9’s findings carry in a court of law, and because a K-9 can be called to conduct a search at a moment’s notice, it’s important to ensure the dogs are always sharp and current on training and certification.
 This means training every day, including quick sweeps during shift.
 Handlers attend five weeks of training to become certified.
 Both handler and K-9 are recertified every year with additional training.

 As a tribute to troopers who made the ultimate sacrifice, starting in 2010, the Highway Patrol began naming K-9s after fallen troopers.
 Click the K-9 name to learn more about their namesake or visit our Fallen Troopers Memorial.